inductor-labs/sheet/source/file_reader.coffee.md

 Read files from a file input triggering an event when a person chooses a file.

-Currently we only care about json, and text files, though we may care about others later.
+Currently we only care about json and text files, though we may care about others later.

     detectType = (file) ->